SunPj/java-pirate-2d-game-sover/README.md

  - the piratе can move only up and right
  - the amount of treasure he collects is the sum of coins all the way pirate get to the destination point

-Expected output is an either an object representing a path and amount of treasure pirot has collected or an error denoting that the target position is out of reach.
+Expected output is an either an object representing a path and an amount of treasure pirot has collected or an error denoting that the target position is out of reach.

 Step 1.
 A map consists of only coins where each point can contain specific amount.